 Normal Wear and Tear: Generally normal wear and tear is considered to be any gradual damage resulting from normal use that is not caused by negligence or miss-use.
 More specific guidelines may be written into the tenancy agreement.

-If you ask for a security deposit, it needs to be received before the tenant moves in.
+If you ask for a security deposit (otherwise known as a damage deposit), it needs to be received before the tenant moves in.
 You need to hold the deposit in trust until the tenant moves out.
 This money protects you if the tenant:

 You can only ask for a security deposit before the tenant moves in, or when the tenancy agreement is transferred to another person (sublet).
 A security deposit cannot be more than one half of a month's rent.
 You must give the tenant a receipt that shows the amount of the security deposit, the date received, and the address of the rental unit.